Golden Retriever: Temperament

 The Golden Retriever is considered an intelligent, gentle natured and very affectionate breed of dog.
 As is typical with retriever breeds, the breed is generally calm and biddable, being very easy to train and extremely keen to please their master.
 The breed is known to make excellent pets and family dogs, being generally extremely tolerant of children and keen to accompany any member of the family in a range of activities.
 Due to their affable natures, the breed is often completely devoid of guarding instincts.
+However, there have also been reports of some very aggressive Golden Retrievers in certain lineages.
+It has been suggested that these variations in aggression are partially caused by genetic factors.

 The breed usually retains many of their gundog traits and instincts including an excellent sense of smell and a strong instinct to retrieve; even among those not trained as gundogs it is typical for Golden Retrievers to present their owners with toys or other objects.
 Compared to other retriever breeds the Golden Retriever is typically quite slow to mature.